pdkary/black-scholes-plus/README.md

 Currently used only for requesting and formatting yfinance data.

 ### BSM_Calculator
 This calculator uses the spot data service, to perform a vectorized black-scholes calculation on arrays of stock data.
+Calculations include BSM value for CALL/PUT, Greeks, Implied volatility.

 ### Report Generator
-Uses all previous modules to generate and display a report of recent calls, with BSM values, and implied/annual volatility
+Uses all previous modules to generate and display a report of recent calls, with BSM values, and implied/annual volatility.